Beyond-adiabatic Quantum Admittance of a Semiconductor Quantum Dot at High Frequencies: Rethinking Reflectometry as Polaron Dynamics: Tunnel Rates and Effective Admittance

 We will derive this more thoroughly in the subsequent section.
-It stems from the semiclassical insight that $\parens{a^\dagger + a}$ is proportional to the electric field operator, which we expect to be monochromatic.
+It stems from the semiclassical insight that $\parens{a^\dagger + a}$ is proportional to the electric-field operator, which we expect to be monochromatic.
 We can extend this parallel more deeply by observing from Eq.~\eqref{eq:H_sc} that $\delta \varepsilon$ represents the amplitude of the energy-detuning oscillation.
 Therefore, we can rederive the conventional result by identifying

-where $\delta V_g$ is the peak-to-peak voltage amplitude applied to the QD gate and $\alpha$ the correspondent gate lever arm (Fig.~\ref{fig:fig1}a).
-Therefore, the longitudinal coupling is the quantum equivalent of a sinusoidally-oscillating detuning
+where $\delta V_g$ is the peak-to-peak voltage amplitude applied to the QD gate and $\alpha$ the correspondent gate lever arm (Fig.~\ref{fig:fig1}a) \cite{Peri_2023}.
+Therefore, the longitudinal coupling is the quantum equivalent of a sinusoidally oscillating detuning